 What Workers’ Compensation Insurance Is

-Workers’ compensation is insurance many employers must carry to cover medical treatments, partial lost wages, and survivor’s death benefits when employees suffer work-related injuries and illnesses.
+Workers’ compensation insurance, is coverage many employers must carry to cover medical treatments, partial lost wages, and survivor’s death benefits when employees suffer work-related injuries and illnesses.
 State law governs the coverage, and so who needs it, how they get it, and the specific injuries or illnesses covered depends on the location of your business.

 Many workers’ compensation policies also include employer’s liability coverage, which is also known as part two of workers’ compensation insurance.
 Employer’s liability insurance pays for a business owner’s legal defense if an injury isn’t covered by state workers’ compensation statutes.